A cultural journey through America's musical heartland

 Day by day itinerary

-Enjoy the coastal towns of Gulf Shores and Orange Beach with their 32 miles of soft white sand and sparkling emerald waters.
+Pick up your hire car and head across the border into Alabama to explore the coastal towns of Gulf Shores and Orange Beach with their 32 miles of soft white sand and sparkling emerald waters.
 Cast your line for deep sea adventure on a charter fishing trip, take a dolphin watching cruise or visit one of the classic beach bars like The Hangout or Flora-Bama.